pcurrie-splunk/auditd_sec_content_mapping/README.md

 Auditd config:
 CIM Mapping:
 Search:
-Limitations: Not able to deploy
+Limitations: Not able to deploy in Centos
 Sample events:

 ```